FRC1257/robotics-training/docs/frc/1-Basics/5a-Roller_Intake.md

 ![intake](img/rollerintake.jpg)

-Pictured above is the intake from 1257's robot for 2019's Destination: Deep Space.
+Pictured above is the intake from 1257's robot for the 2019 game "Destination: Deep Space".
 The green wheels are connected to a single motor and motor controller combination.
 That motor can spin inwards to take in cargo balls, and then eject the balls by spinning outward.
 While the ball is *within* the intake, we will keep it in place by spinning the wheels at a small, neutral speed.

-For this tutorial, we'll assume that a SPARK MAX motor controller was used to control our motor.
+For this tutorial, we'll assume that a single SPARK MAX motor controller is used to control this motor.

 ## Flowchart